IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

 If you check the Cloud Native Starter frontend in the browser, nothing should have changed because it already used enrypted paths:

-* Access to the Web-App is through the Istio Ingress gateway using https (loading the JavaScript/Vue.js code into the browser)
+* Access to the Web-App (service) is through the Istio Ingress gateway using https (loading the JavaScript/Vue.js code into the browser)
-* The (external) Web-App is accessing the Keycloak server and the Web-API service using https
+* The (external) Web-App in the browser is accessing the Keycloak server and the Web-API service using https
   * Those requests come in through the Istio Ingress gateway
   * Since the Istio Ingress gateway, Keycloak, and Web-API are all part of the service mesh, communication between them is already encrypted using mTLS
-* REST API calls from Web-API to Articles use mTLS
+* REST API calls from Web-API to Articles and from Web-API or Articles to Keycloak use mTLS
 * Access from outside into the applications/services running in the 'default' namespace is prohibited now by enforcing strict mTLS.
 You can only access the services through the Istio Ingress.

 This is the result of your work so far: